srobo/team-emails/SR2020/2019-10-21-kit-distribution-and-kickstart-details.md

 ## Laptops

-If you're going to the Cambridge or London kickstart, don't forget to remind your team to bring laptops, we won't have desktops available for you to use.
-To those attending Southampton, we still highly recommend you bring them!
+If you're attending a kickstart, please be sure to remind competitors to bring a laptop, we won't have any desktops available for you to use.
+1 per team is sufficient.

 ## Live Stream